Visiting the Lake District in February allows you to experience a very different version of this stunning part of the world.

 Frost and even snow are not unusual, especially on higher ground.

-Rainfall is a consistent feature, with February often experiencing around 100mm of rain throughout the month.
+Rainfall is a consistent feature, with February often receiving around 100mm of rain.

-Daylight starts to increase in February, offering between 8 to 10 hours of daylight each day.
+Daylight increases in February, with 8 to 10 hours each day.

-The days gradually get longer as the month progresses, which means more time for exploring the beautiful landscapes.
+The days gradually get longer as the month progresses, giving more time to explore the beautiful landscapes.

 Despite the chill and precipitation, visiting the Lake District in February has its perks.